BlockchainCommons/torgap/Docs/FAQ.md

 Creating a Torgap between your Wallet and your full-node ensures that no one can see that you're interacting with the Bitcoin network.
 It also helps to protect your keys: the Gordian system secures your bitcoins with a 2-of-3 multi-sig, with one key on your server and one in your wallet.
 Thanks to the non-correlation of Torgaps, finding one key tells an attacker nothing about where the other key is located.

-Tor has traditionally been an underused option for Bitcoin, but a usefull option nonetheless: it's built into Bitcoin Core.
+Tor has traditionally been an underused option for Bitcoin, but a useful option nonetheless: it's built into Bitcoin Core.
 However, the same can't be said for other Bitcoin services.
 In particular, pricing services have long been a vulnerability because there was no easy way to look up Bitcoin prices via Tor.
 The Torgap to Spotbit introduces that possibility for the first time, ensuring the total _service anonymity_ of your Bitcoin usage.

 ### How is Torgap Used with DIDs & VCs?

 Blockchain Commons is experimenting with a provisional `did:onion` [DID method](https://github.com/blockchainCommons/did-method-onion).
-This DID method uses the [W3C Decentralized Identifiers (DIDs) 1.0](https://www.w3.org/TR/did-core/) and [W3C Verifiable Credentials (VC) Data Model 1.0](https://www.w3.org/TR/vc-data-model/) standards to allow holders of credentials & claims to reference, resolve and retrieve a DID documents anonymously through a Torgap.
-These can then be used to verify those credentials, other claims (such as reviews), as well as future sophisticated objects such as authorization capability tokens.
+This DID method uses the [W3C Decentralized Identifiers (DIDs) 1.0](https://www.w3.org/TR/did-core/) and [W3C Verifiable Credentials (VC) Data Model 1.0](https://www.w3.org/TR/vc-data-model/) standards to allow holders of credentials and claims to reference, resolve, and retrieve a DID documents anonymously through a Torgap.
+These can then be used to verify those credentials or other claims (such as reviews) as well as to verify future sophisticated objects such as authorization capability tokens.

 See the [torgap-sig-cli repo](https://github.com/BlockchainCommons/torgap-sig-cli-rust) for more information about our research.

 ### What are the Advantages of Using Torgap with DIDs & VCs?

 More privacy.
-Using DIDs and VCs allows everyone to be pseudonymous.
+Using Torgaps for DIDs and VCs allows everyone to be pseudonymous.
 Someone can own a public, networked DID without there being any hint as to who they are.
 Similarly, someone can make Verifiable Claims without revealing their identity.

 However, the most important gains may come for the end-user.
 They can look up DIDs and Verifiable Claims without revealing who they are.
 This is a big change from the _un-gapped_ world: before, authorities could see that you were interested in verifying a signature or referencing a claim, possibly revealing information about who you are and what you're planning to do; now, you can do so without revealing that information.

-Example: Most other data verification architectures (and some other DID methods) suffer from a "phone home" problem where holders of data needing verification of data, and then reveal their interest in that data.
-For instance, after the recent Apple Big Sur OS release, it was [revealed](https://sneak.berlin/20201112/your-computer-isnt-yours/) that your Mac communicates with Apple whenever you open a new app.
+**Example:** Most other data-verification architectures (and some other DID methods) suffer from a "phone home" problem where holders of data needing verification of data reveal their interest in that data.
+For instance, following the Big Sur MacOS release, it was [revealed](https://sneak.berlin/20201112/your-computer-isnt-yours/) that each Mac communicates with Apple whenever it opens a new app.
 This addresses a legitimate need for Apple to ban malicious applications and developers.
-However, this request reveals that you have attempted to install an app by that developer.
+However, the request reveals that you have attempted to install an app by that developer.
 Using `did:onion` the party requesting validation of an app would not be correlatable with the device or user requesting it.

 ## Torgap Futures

 ### What is the Future of Torgap?

-Torgaps can be used anywhere it's useful to partition off a service.
-Doing so will accumulate the privacy, security, and non-correlation advantages implicitly in this architectural approach, but Torgaps can also support impoved seperation-of-interests, and partition off single points of failure.

 Blockchain Commons plans to investigate a number of other examples of Torgap-based microservices.
-In addition to existing Torgaps between Bitcoin wallets & full-nodes (Quick Connect), and our Bitcoin Wallet and price discovery (SpotBit), these are just some of the early ideas for
+In addition to existing Torgaps between Bitcoin wallets & full-nodes (Quick Connect) and the Gordian Wallet and its price discovery tool (SpotBit), we are also researching potential Torgaps for:

 * Lightning Network (C-Lighting & LND)
 * Blockchain Explorers (in particular Esplora for Bitcoin)